The Surface Duo gets the hardware right, but the software is still a work in progress | CNN Underscored

 If you’ve used Android in the past, it will feel unfamiliar.
 During setup, you’ll get a peek of the two displays, as it can download an update or setup network on the left side and have you sign in on the right.
 Once you’re through that, you’ll see your home screens.

 It shows that it’s a combined experience throughout, a deep integration of Microsoft across a customized version of Android.
-Arguably, though, one of the biggest software additions are App Groups.
-Essentially a mini-folder of two apps — one on the left and one on the right — that will automatically open together.
+Arguably, though, one of the biggest software additions are App Groups, essentially a mini folder of two apps — one on the left and one on the right — that will automatically open together.

-When we first wake up, we might dive into email and Twitter, allowing us to triage or quickly handle any urgent requests that might have come in while sleeping, while also catching up on the ever-changing world.
+When we first wake up, we might dive into email and Twitter, allowing us to triage or quickly handle any urgent requests that might have come in while sleeping while also catching up on the ever-changing world.
 We call that morning briefing, and you have the ability to make as many of these as you’d like (and to call them whatever you’d like).
 We also enjoyed the combination of Slack on the left and Outlook on the right.
 It just felt like a powerhouse.

 And it’s a unique view on multitasking for sure.
 You can open an App Group and dive right into a present environment that you’ve come to expect.
 If you’re more on the fly, let’s say you start with messages on the left but open a webpage, you can have it open on the right, this way it doesn’t move you out of one app.
 As Microsoft Chief Product Officer Panos Panay would say, it keeps you in your flow.
 We’d call it practicality.
 Unlike on the iPhone, which would handle that request by blocking messages and opening your web browser, this doesn’t let you lose your train of thought.